Festival start: 22 April 2026

 Awards

-Festival Requirements
+Festival Requirements:

 The Sehsüchte Festival does not charge a submission fee.
-Costs may be incurred by the submission platform.
+There may be costs incurred through the submission platform.
 Sehsüchte does not pay screening fees.
+Films in languages other than English must be submitted with English subtitles.
+Films submitted to the Future section must always be subtitled in English.

-1. Conditions of Participation
+1. Conditions of participation

 2. Submissions